 The Model is also called the Self Coaching Model.
 It’s true for every result we create in our lives, including fear of rejection.
 You can analyze and solve literally ANY problem using the Model.

-The Model is made up of 5 parts: a circumstance, a thought, a feeling, actions, and results.
+The Model is composed of 5 parts: a circumstance, a thought, a feeling, actions, and results.

 A circumstance is factual and agreed-upon by everyone; a lawyer could prove it in a court of law.

 Thoughts are what Brooke calls “sentences in the brain.”
-It’s a single sentence without any conjunctions like “and”, “but”, or “if.”
+It’s a single sentence with no conjunctions like “and”, “but”, or “if.”

 “I can’t speak in front of more than 100 people” is a thought.